 Tips on Instrument Processing – Facts You Want to Know!

 NOTE: To receive continuing education credit for this session you MUST be registered and logged in using the assigned link provided in the GoToWebinar confirmation email.
+The recording below does NOT offer CE Credits.

 One of the risks in any procedure is the transmission of disease or infection.
 Thousands of patients in the United States have been impacted by inadequate infection control procedures which have led to potentially deadly illnesses.
 This review of the basic steps in instrument processing will give you the tools you need to be sure that your patients receive the excellent care that is the cornerstone of your practice.